OSGeo/gdal/doc/source/tutorials/vector_api_tut.rst

   The corresponding ArrowArray must be of type binary (w) or large binary (W).

-- USE_FALLBACK_TYPES=YES.
-This may be set to allow GDAL to fallback to another OGRFieldType data type (typically String) when the natural OGR type is not supported in creation by the driver.
-This implies that the layer implements GetDataset() to be able to retrieve supported data types from the driver.
-This option must be used consistently among IsArrowSchemaSupported(), CreateFieldFromArrowSchema() and WriteArrowBatch().

 Drivers that have a specialized implementation (such as :ref:`vector.parquet` and :ref:`vector.arrow`) advertise the OLCFastWriteArrowBatch layer capability.